 Palm oil is the world's most versatile and widely used oilseed.
-We use it as frying oil in many of our Asian restaurants, while direct suppliers use it to par-fry chicken and potato products.
-It can also be found in some baked goods, sauces and confectionary items.
+We use it as frying oil in some countries, while direct suppliers use it to par-fry some chicken and potato products.
+It can also be found in baked goods, sauces and confectionary items.